Factbox: Insurers return part of auto premiums as coronavirus cuts driving

 PROGRESSIVE INSURANCE CORP <PGR.N>

-Among the largest U.S. auto insurers, Progressive said it was exploring how to best return some auto insurance premium to customers because of drop in driving during coronavirus pandemic and it expects to have some plans in place soon.
+Among the largest U.S. auto insurers, Progressive said it would provide about $1 billion to personal auto customers.
+The company will credit eligible customers 20% of their April and May premiums.

 STATE FARM

-State Farm is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.
+State Farm said it is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.

 TRAVELERS COMPANIES INC <TRV.N>